redaranj/whatsit-serverless/README.md

 that down, there is no need to calculate it yourself.

-This is done in order to prevent third-party services (alertmanager, datadog, etc) from knowing what your Signal number is.
+This is done in order to prevent third-party services (alertmanager, datadog, etc) from knowing what your Whatsapp number is.

 ### POST /register